denevell/Natch/README.md

 * Tech task: Intercept json parsing errors and return 400s: register, login
 * Tech task: Eclipse gradle integration
 * Tech task: We're not closing the entity managers when we return with bad user input in models
-* Test task: Test for post resources adapter
+* Test task: Test for post resources adapters
 * ~~Test task: Junit tests in a war using normal classes?
 Jacksons xc and persistence in the war libs seems to have solved it~~
 * ~~Tech task: Use JPA from java se.~~
 * ~~Tech task: Stop the jpa unknown entity problem~~